 Oden is one of the world’s most powerful icebreakers.
 Even on the drawing board, the icebreaker was being prepared for research work in polar regions.
 Oden has continued to be adapted for research tasks, and is currently one of the premier platforms for research in polar oceans.

 Working in cooperation since 1991, the Swedish Polar Research Secretariat and the Swedish Maritime Administration have regularly conducted research expeditions using Oden in polar regions.
-On 7 September 1991, the icebreaker became the first non-nuclear-powered vessel to reach the North Pole, and since then, Oden has been to the North Pole on six more occasions.
+On 7 September 1991, the icebreaker became the first non-nuclear-powered vessel to reach the North Pole, and since then, Oden has been to the North Pole on seven more occasions.
 This icebreaker has also served in Antarctica for five seasons under the auspices of a cooperative Swedish-U.S. research arrangement.

 Oden’s extensive flexibility, with research containers, scientific laboratories, and deep ocean winches, enables researchers in many different disciplines to use the vessel based on their particular needs.
 The vessel has been used with great success in marine geology, oceanography, ecological research, and atmospheric research in the Arctic and Antarctica.